php-fig-rectified/fig-rectified-standards/README.md

 ## Why FIG-R and PSR-2-R?

 Because it seems to be necessary.
+Coding standards should not evolve out of political decisions, but reasonable arguments.

 First of all FIG itself did make mistakes in their drafts resulting in a *wrong* standard now.
 They knew it and always talked it down as "internal group decisions" not affecting the rest of the PHP